SUCCESSFUL HSOC MAJORS:

 - Know how many and what kind of courses they need for the major

-- Know the rules for the capstone, and the difference between the capstone and a senior thesis
+--The difference between the capstone requirement and the senior thesis

 - Master the approach of the discipline, not just the content of the courses

-- Get to know their instructors by coming to office hours
+- Get to know their instructors and advisors by coming to office hours

 - View mistakes as opportunities, not disasters